SpiceSharp/SpiceSharpParser/README.md

 * TABLE
 * VALUE

-Note: Only voltage and current expressions are supported in TABLE, VALUE, POLY(n)
+Note: Only voltage and current expressions are supported in TABLE, VALUE

 ### Dot statements supported:
 |  Statement  |  Documentation   |